Alex-MobileApps/preferred-paths/README.md

 - PyTorch
 - Matplotlib

-### Installing
+### Downloading

 - Install all requirements listed above
 - Clone the contents of https://github.com/alex-mobileapps/preferred-paths
-- Create a new python script (e.g. demo.py) in the 'preferred-paths' directory
+- Create a new python script (e.g. demo.py) in the 'preferred-paths' directory to work from

 ```
 git clone https://github.com/alex-mobileapps/preferred-paths